Wound suturing

 Overview of Treatment

 This therapy is suitable for acute injuries, surgical incisions, or deep tissue damage caused by accidents.
-Compared to natural healing, suturing shortens recovery time and improves the accuracy of wound closure, making it one of the fundamental procedures in modern trauma treatment.
+Compared to natural healing, suturing shortens the healing time and improves the accuracy of wound closure, making it one of the fundamental procedures in modern trauma treatment.

 Types and Mechanisms of Treatment

-Surgical wound suturing mainly includes the following types:
+Surgical wound suturing mainly falls into the following categories:

-• Subcutaneous sutures: using absorbable sutures to repair deep tissues, with non-absorbable sutures on the surface for skin closure
+• Subcutaneous sutures: Using absorbable sutures to repair deep tissues, with non-absorbable sutures on the surface to close the skin layer

-The choice of technique depends on the wound shape, location, and individual patient differences.
+The choice of technique depends on the wound shape, location, and patient-specific factors.

-The mechanism involves three stages: first, precise tissue approximation to provide physical support; second, reducing tissue displacement to promote vascular regeneration; third, forming a sealed barrier to prevent infection.
-Absorbable sutures gradually degrade during healing, while non-absorbable sutures need to be removed after healing.
+The mechanism involves three stages: firstly, precise tissue approximation to provide physical support; secondly, reducing tissue displacement to promote vascular regeneration; and finally, forming a seal to prevent infection.
+Absorbable sutures gradually degrade during healing, while non-absorbable sutures need removal after healing.

 Indications